BruceJinProactive/pal-mono/README.md

 phi ws up
 ```

-6. You can read the API documentation running in your local host http://localhost:8000/docs#/. and the web app running in your local host http://localhost:8501/.
+7. You can read the API documentation running in your local host http://localhost:8000/docs#/. and the web app running in your local host http://localhost:8501/.

+8. You can install this Visual Studio extension to run the Python Lint check in your IDE while you code: https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff

 ## Validation